Hot Stock Recap: Neuren Pharmaceuticals Limited (ASX:NEU)

 Neuren Pharmaceuticals Limited (ASX:NEU) stock Trading Summary:

-Neuren Pharmaceuticals Limited (ASX:NEU) stock moved position at +1.51%% to closing price of AUD$1.01 in recent trading session.
+Neuren Pharmaceuticals Limited (ASX:NEU) stock changed position at +25.23%% to closing price of AUD$1.34 in recent trading session.
 The last closing price represents the price at which the last trade occurred.
 The last price is also the price on which most charts are based; the chart updates with each change of the last price.
-The stock registered Last trading volume of 112253 shares.
+The stock registered Last trading volume of 352171 shares.
 Daily volume is the number of shares that are traded during one trading day.
 High volume is an indication that a stock is actively traded, and low volume is an indication that a stock is less actively traded.
 Some stocks tend always to have high volume, as they are popular among day traders and investors alike.
 Other stocks tend always to have low volume, and aren’t of particular interest to short-term traders.
-The stock average trading capacity stands with 219.191k shares and relative volume is now at 0.51 ×.
+The stock average trading capacity stands with 225.757k shares and relative volume is now at 1.56 ×.

 Neuren Pharmaceuticals Limited (ASX:NEU) STOCK IN FOCUS: